Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Appendix

 Another way to write the objective in (\ref{eqn.aug_lag}) is to define $\uu = (1/\rho)\eta$ and combine the last two terms.
 The result is an objective that can be optimized by cycling through the following updates for $\x$, $\vv$ and $\uu$,

 This algorithm simplifies the optimization since the objective for $\x$ is quadratic and thus has a simple analytic solution, while the update for $\vv$ is a proximity operator of $h$ with penalty $\rho$, the difference being that $\vv$ is not pre-multiplied by a matrix as $\x$ is in (\ref{eqn.admm_generic}).
-Such optimization problems tend to be much easier to solve; for example when $h$ is the TV penalty the solution for $\vv$ is analytical.
+Such objective functions tend to be easier to optimize.
+For example when $h$ is the TV penalty the solution for $\vv$ is analytical.

+\begin{IEEEbiography}[{ }]{Yue Huang} received the B.S. degree in Electrical Engineering from Xiamen University in 2005, and the Ph.D. degree in Biomedical Engineering from Tsinghua University in 2010.
+Since 2010 she is an Assistant Professor of the School of Information Science and Engineering at Xiamen University.
+Her main research interests include image processing, machine learning, and biomedical engineering. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{John Paisley} is an assistant professor in the Department of Electrical Engineering at Columbia University.
+Prior to that he was a postdoctoral researcher in the Computer Science departments at UC Berkeley and Princeton University.
+He received the B.S., M.S. and Ph.D. degrees in Electrical and Computer Engineering from Duke University in 2004, 2007 and 2010.
+His research is in the area of statistical machine learning and focuses on probabilistic modeling and inference techniques, Bayesian nonparametric methods, and text and image processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qin Lin} is currently a graduate student in the Department of Communication Engineering at Xiamen University.
+His research interests includes computer vision, machine learning and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xinghao Ding} was born in Hefei, China in 1977.
+He received the B.S. and Ph.D degrees from the Department of Precision Instruments at Hefei University of Technology in Hefei, China in 1998 and 2003.

+From September 2009 to March 2011, he was a postdoctoral researcher in the Department of Electrical and Computer Engineering at Duke University in Durham, NC.
+Since 2011 he has been a Professor in the School of Information Science and Engineering at Xiamen University.
+His main research interests include image processing, sparse signal representation, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xueyang Fu} is currently a graduate student in the Department of Communication Engineering at Xiamen University.
+His research interests include image processing, sparse representation and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiao-Ping Zhang} (M'97, SM'02) received B.S. and Ph.D. degrees from Tsinghua University, in 1992 and 1996, respectively, both in Electronic Engineering.
+He holds an MBA in Finance, Economics and Entrepreneurship with Honors from the University of Chicago Booth School of Business, Chicago, IL.